 Section 6: Transfer Prohibition.
 The transfer by any District Official of any ticket distributed pursuant to this policy to any other person, except to other District Officials and staff members of the District, is prohibited.
-For tickets or passes that are unable to be used by the original recipient, the Ticket Administrator shall have the discretion to redistribute to other District Officials, staff members, or community members.
+For tickets or passes that are unable to be used by the original recipient, the Ticket Coordinator shall have the discretion to redistribute to other District Officials or staff members.